About Bay Conservation Cadets – Tauira Mahi

 How long is the programme?

-12 weeks made up of 4 training days (Monday – Thursday) and one self-led day a week.
+12 weeks made up of 4 training days (Monday – Thursday).

 Is it paid employment?